DarkLord7771/Sentient-Intelligence-Network/README.md

 **The public threshold of the Sentient Intelligence Network.**
 A boundary layer.
 A first chamber.

 SINlite is a **symbolic intelligence kernel**: deterministic, interpretable, and mathematically grounded.
-It exposes *behavior*, not private mechanisms.
-What you see is what the system does — not how deeper layers enforce it.

 ---